 Julia at 218 pounds.

-I have loved Jesus as long as I can remember.
 I always trusted The Lord through anything and everything… except when it came to my issues with food.

 I think the first time I realized food affected me negatively was the day I came home from summer camp in high school and had gained 10 pounds in a week.
 In college, some people gained the “freshman fifteen.”
 I gained the freshman forty… and thus began my exploration into every diet program I could find and afford.

 Many years of yo-yo dieting followed.
 I can safely say I gained and lost over 1000 pounds.